-They will support the person at risk.
+• They will support the person at risk.

 They may follow up with a safeguarding enquiry.
 This means the health and social care team will work with you and agree a plan that will help you.
-This might involve getting help from other people like the police and your doctor.
+This might involve getting help from other people like the Police and a doctor.